haoyev5/Affective-Image-Recognition-by-Incorporating-Multi-Attribute-Knowledge-in-Deep-Neural-Networks/README.md

-# Affective Image Recognition with Multi-Attribute Knowledge in Deep
+# Affective Image Recognition with Multi-Attribute Knowledge in Deep Neural Networks
 Implementation of "Affective Image Recognition with Multi-Attribute Knowledge in Deep Neural Networks"

 ## Visualization and Motivation